 "Silverhawk will stun you like a beautiful new wave pop sunburst..
 "Flowers in June" embodying the rhythmic propulsion and chorus perfection...."—CMJ New Music Report - Peter Orlov

 "Sam and John Densmore...craft a distinctively millennial brand of Americana—think Mellow Gold-era Beck, minus the ironic rapping.
 Twangy guitars brush up against glam swagger and an Alex Chilton-ish knack for melody, psychedelic flourishes and lyrics about drinking, being drunk, and dealing with the hangover."—Willamette Week - Matthew Singer

-Sam has had music placed in the Showtime TV series 'Shameless' and the film 'Bear City'.
-He's also previously released 4 albums with his former band, Silverhawk.
+Sam's songs have been placed in the Showtime TV series 'Shameless' and the film 'Bear City'.

-Sam has recently toured Europe, Oregon, Washington, Montana, Idaho, Colorado, and Alaska.
-He's currently preparing for tour dates in Oregon, Washington, Montana, and Alaska in 2018.
-Set lists include songs from his current release, Open Marriage, new songs, and songs from his previous releases.
+Sam's currently preparing for US tour dates in 2020.
+Set lists include songs from his recent EP release, Black Velvet Unicorn, new/unreleased songs, and songs from his previous releases.